Have you Been Charged with Theft by Conversion for Real Property Improvements in Georgia?

 Innocence: If you have an alibi or witness testimony proving that you did not commit the crime, that evidence will be vital to you in court.
 Your Lawyer will use this evidence to help you receive an acquittal.

-There are a plethora of other defenses that can be used for theft so call one of our Theft Attorneys in Georgia if you have been charged with the crime conversion of payments for real property improvements.
+There are a plethora of other defenses that can be used for theft so call one of our Theft Attorneys in Georgia if you have been charged with the crime conversion of payments for real property improvements in Georgia.
 Your Lawyer will tailor a solid defense based on your case.

 What are not Defenses